 Just like wasps are heavily attracted to certain smells, there are also very specific smells that deter them.

-You can grow plants around your patio or porch that wasps don’t like, such as peppermint, lemongrass, basil and marigolds.
+You can grow plants around your patio or porch that wasps don’t like, such as peppermint, lemongrass, basil, and marigolds.

-These plants have wasp-repelling properties and they can be used as a natural border surrounding your outdoor space.
+These plants have wasp-repelling properties and can be used as a natural border surrounding your outdoor space.

 7. Spray Essential Oils